k0r1g/two-towers/artifacts/docs/index.md

 ## Inference

 For information about using the trained model for search and retrieval tasks, see the [Inference documentation](inference.md).

+## Sharing Models

+The project supports sharing models via the HuggingFace Hub.
+To learn how to share your trained models, see the [HuggingFace Hub Integration documentation](huggingface.md).

 ## Contributing